johnkerl/miller/docs/src/miller-programming-language.md

 ## Absent data

-In addition to types including string, number (int/float), maps, and arrays, Miller varibles can also be **absent**.
+In addition to types including string, number (int/float), maps, and arrays, Miller variables can also be **absent**.
 This is when a variable never had a value assigned to it.
 Miller's treatment of absent data is intended to make it easy for you to handle [non-homogeneous data](record-heterogeneity.md).
 We'll see more in the [null-data reference](reference-main-null-data.md) but the